 ・ANA also independently verified the modifications with over ten domestic battery, electronics, and material manufacturers, research organizations, etc. As a result, ANA determines that the modifications are sufficient to allow B787 operations to resume and provide safe service to our passengers.

-In order to ensure the safety of our passengers, the following program will be implemented both prior to and after resumption of B787 passenger service.
+In order to ensure the safety of our passengers, the following program will be implemented after resumption of B787 passenger service.

 - To confirm battery performance after the batteries have been in use for a specified period of time, the batteries will be removed and checked at designated intervals.
 This confirmation will be conducted in cooperation with Boeing and other manufacturers.